yaroslav-gwit/PyVM-Bhyve/README.md

 # pyVM Main commands
 pyVM is a Bhyve VM manager.
-To get started type ```pyvm``` in your terminal, like the example below.
+To get started type ```pyvm``` in your terminal, like in the example below.
 ```
 root@hoster0101 ~# pyvm
 ╒════════════╤═══════════╤═════════════════╤══════════════╤══════════════╤═════════════╤═══════════╕